Greenville teenager talks about signs of congenital heart defect - NewsBreak

 wspa.com

-SLED, Clinton Police investigating death at Laurens ….
-SLED, Clinton Police investigating death at Laurens Co. park.
+Program honoring those who served in Vietnam War ….
+Program honoring those who served in Vietnam War is new to Spartanburg Co.
 SpaceX ignites giant Starship rocket in crucial pad ….
-SpaceX is a big step closer to sending its giant Starship spacecraft into orbit, completing an engine-firing test at the launch pad on Thursday.
+SpaceX is a big step closer to sending its giant Starship spacecraft into orbit, completing an engine-firing test at...